Defining Giclee

 Proofing

 Giclee prints are not valid without the approval of the artist.
+(Many of the large online art gallery sites that offer giclee’s art too large to offer proofing.
+This disqualifies their prints as a true giclee!).
 All captures are proofed at 8×10 size on the media of your choice.
 Proof prints are meant for color approval.
 Usually, by the time you pick up your original and see your proof, we have corrected and printed at least two or three proofs to get the color as close to your original as possible.
 Artists are given the final approved proof for their records.
 We do not recommend selling proofs, as this is your copy to ensure that your prints match, order after order.
 Once the proofs are approved, we keep your files on our server for ordering convenience and can also provide you with your files on a USB drive.
 You can provide us with a drive, or you can obtain one from us.

 Printing